eclipse-archived/ceylon-lang.org/documentation/tour/basics.md

 flexible in many cases:

 <!-- lang: ceylon -->
-    writeLine("Hello, this is Ceylon " + process.languageVersion +
+    print("Hello, this is Ceylon " + process.languageVersion +
               " running on Java " + process.javaVersion + "!");

 ## Dealing with objects that aren't there